The Keystone XL pipeline can't get past Emperor Barry's hatred of fossil fuels. So what is keeping the U.S. from having

 Then, one morning he looked out his window to see construction workers laying underground cable.
 It hit him like a barrel-full of hops: build a pipeline.

 The sumbitch is doing it, too, using a Kickstarter campaign to fund the project.
 Fucking brilliant.
-They overcame a number of logistical and engineering challenges along the way:
+They overcame a number of

 The roughly two-mile pipeline sleeps about six feet underground — 100 feet at some places — and is made from high-density polyethylene, a high-grade plastic that Vanneste assured The Post won’t affect the taste of the beer.
 It was the first thing he tested.
 The line can pump about 1,056 gallons (4,000 liters) each hour.
 It’s cleaned by pumping water and cleaning solution through the pipeline between each batch of beer.